torchnyu/blog/_posts/2019-12-19-sent-from-my-iphone.md

 lists.
 They're a great way to see how an open source community is run, as well as to see the decision making process for major programming languages.

+Plus you can get people's emails through mailing lists, since a lot of big names are active on them.

 There's also other mailing lists such as the NYU CS Opportunities list.
 The opportunities list can be pretty useful for keeping track of